ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 ## Polynomial Time Reductions
 Formal notation: $Y\leq_p X$.

 Goal: we want an algorithm that can encode any instance of $Y$ into *an* instance of $X$.
-This can be done if we have a black box solver for
+This can be done if we have a black box solver for $X$.
 Run an instance in Y through a reduction, it outputs a sub-instance in X. The idea is to have a **black box solver for X** that gives us a solution for the sub-instance in X, and that implies a solution for the instance in Y.
 In other words, $I\in Y => I' \in X$, and $solution(I') => solution(I)$.
 There can be multiple instances in X to solve for the instance in Y, but we will focus on 1-1 solutions.